iamagod/Authydra/README.md

 *VFX automatic HDR capture plugin*

-A plugin for the Ricoh Theta V to make one HDR exr file.
+A plugin for the Ricoh Theta V and Z1 to make one HDR exr file.
 Main use would be for on set VFX HDR capture.
 With a simple webinterface one can set the capture settings and download the EXR file (and original pictures if desired)